habskilla/UBackup-for-windows/README.md

 # UBackup-for-windows
-Powershell script to back upload files to UseNet
+Powershell script to upload files to UseNet